RagingFireFY/isaac-mod-random-destination/README.md

 [中文说明](README_zh.md)

+**If you play Repentance, please switch to branch `rep`**

 # About

-This is a mod for The Binding of Isaac Repentance, which functions by giving a random destination to play at the beginning of new run, similar to a random character opening the game.
+This is a mod for The Binding of Isaac Repentance(+), which functions by giving a random destination to play at the beginning of new run, similar to a random character opening the game.

 The random destination provided by this mod are just a hint message that you are not forced to follow, for example, if this run draws Mega Satan as the destination, you can still defeat The Lamb to end this run.